udsysnthi/ishara/content/pages/index.md

       type: TitleBlock
     subtitle: Guest & Tours
     text: >+
-      <div style="text-align: center">**<sup>Hugging Clouds</sup>**<sup> is a
+      <div style="text-align: center">### ***Hugging Clouds** is a unique
-      unique guesthouse located near </sup>**<sup>Adam's Peak</sup>**<sup> (Sri Pada), one of the most sacred and revered mountains in the country.
+      guesthouse located near **Adam's Peak** (Sri Pada), one of the most sacred and revered mountains in the country.
 The guesthouse offers a perfect retreat for adventurers, pilgrims, and nature lovers who are keen to experience the beauty and spirituality of Adam’s Peak while enjoying a cozy and peaceful atmosphere.
-Whether you're setting out to climb the iconic peak or simply seeking tranquility amidst the clouds, Hugging Clouds is an ideal place to rest and recharge.</sup></div>
+Whether you're setting out to climb the iconic peak or simply seeking tranquility amidst the clouds, Hugging Clouds is an ideal place to rest and recharge.*</div>

     actions:
       - label: Book Now